kevinpeterson/SEng-5831-Lab1/README.md

 ####Results
 #####Green LED busy-wait
 The yellow and red LEDs are completely disabled, as well as the serial menu.
+With a 510ms busy-wait, the all CPU time seems to be used in the ISR, and not allowing the red LED to be scheduled by the cyclic executor, or for the yellow ISR to fire.
 ```
 R toggles 0*
 G toggles ~120*